Physics-informed neural networks for operator equations with stochastic data: Abstract

 \section{Abstract}

 We consider the computation of statistical moments to operator equations with stochastic data.
-We remark that application of PINNs---referred to as TPINNs---allows to solve the induced tensor operator equations under minimal changes of existing PINNs code.
-This scheme can overcome the curse of dimensionality and covers non-linear and time-dependent operators.
+We remark that application of PINNs---referred to as TPINNs---allows to solve the induced tensor operator equations under minimal changes of existing PINNs code, and enabling handling of non-linear and time-dependent operators.
 We propose two types of architectures, referred to as vanilla and multi-output TPINNs, and investigate their benefits and limitations.
 Exhaustive numerical experiments are performed; demonstrating applicability and performance; raising a variety of new promising research avenues.

 \begin{MSCcodes} 65Mxx, 35R60 \end{MSCcodes}